-In this ongoing series, we feature a piece from our Museum Director, Billie DeLancey, originally published in The Johnstown Breeze on April 23, 2025.
+In this ongoing series, we feature a piece from our Museum Director, Billie DeLancey, originally published in The Johnstown Breeze on June 26, 2025.
 Enjoy this look back, and keep an eye on the paper for the newest stories shaping our community.
-The community of Elwell began in 1895 with the building of the first…
+On the morning of June 29, 1928, Susie McLaughlin and three lunch guests…

 Read More